emf-creaf/medfate/news/index.md

 - Data frame ‘herbData’ can be defined in forest objects for herbaceous cohorts
 - New function ‘forest_mergeHerbs()’
+- Soil data frames accept column ‘ph’ (for water pH)
+- Decomposition added to growth, using an implementation of DAYCENT model

 ## medfate 4.8.5